First Year Experience

 Worcester, Ma 01609

-Every first year student will be required to read Looking for Alaska prior to the start of the fall semester.
+Every first year student will be required to read Outcasts United prior to the start of the fall semester.
 There will be a quiz on the themes of the book and extensive discussion in your First Year Experience course.
-In addition, English composition courses will be utilizing the book in a writing assignment.
-In order to be successful in these classes, it is crucial to read the book completely before coming to Becker.
+Discussions surrounding the book will also be held on campus during New Student Orientation.
+The book may also be used in courses in sociology, global studies, and English.
+As a result, it is crucial to read the book before coming to Becker in August 2015.

-You will receive a free copy of the book during summer orientation.
-This is your copy, so feel free to make notes and mark up the book as you identify important themes, quotes, and discussion topics in the book.
-Please bring the book with you when you come to your English and First Year Experience courses this fall.
+You will receive a free copy of the book during New Student Orientation.
+This is your copy, so feel free to make notes and mark up the book as you identify important themes, quotes, and discussion topics.
+Please bring the book with you when you come to your fall 2015 English and First Year Experience courses.

 For more information, please contact: